|Parks: 5||Miles: 750||Days: 10||Hours: 12|

 Bryce Canyon is a fairyland of rock spires called “hoodoos”.
 An array of pinks, reds, creams, oranges, and yellows paint the landscape differently each part of the day as shadows move across the canyon.

 However, since we are spending only a part of one day here, we suggest getting here as soon as you can from your previous stop.
 Enter at the only visitor’s center in the park on Route 63, and stop at Inspiration Point to see the maze of hoodoos below.
-Then take a hike along the Rim Trail.
-You’ll have numerous vantage points for pictures and amazing sights of the canyon.
+Then take a hike along the popular Fairyland Loop Trail.
+You’ll have numerous vantage points for pictures and amazing sights of the canyon on this trail, which – in my opinion – offers the best views of hoodoos in the park.

-Continue driving into the canyon until you reach the end of the parkway at Rainbow Point, where you can see for miles across Southern Utah.
+Continue driving into the canyon until you reach Sunset Point, where you can see for miles across Southern Utah.
 From there, take the Navajo Loop Trail into the canyon, then turn onto Queen’s Garden Trail to get back up to where you began.

 This should lead to a long day at Bryce, but this amazing park deserves it.
 After you’re done here, continue on towards Zion, which is about 2.5 hours from the end of the scenic parkway in Bryce Canyon.